QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

     moduleDependencies {
         // The QSL Library to depend on library_name {
-            // The QSL Module in `library_name` to depend on api("module_name")

-            // Only depend on this module when testing the code testmodOnly("module_2")

-            // By default, dependencies are `api` dependencies; they are put on the classpath
-            // of mods that depend on this module.
+            // API dependencies are put on the classpath of mods that depend on this module.
+            // Use an API dependency when you expose a class from this dependency in this module's
+            // public API--for example, a method that returns a `FooBar`, defined in `module_name`
+            // When in doubt, use an API dependency. api("module_name")

             // Impl dependencies are dependencies that are only used internally in a module,
             // and classes from it are never exposed through this module's public API.
-            // For example, a dependency on lifecyle events would usually be impl impl("module_3")
+            // For example, a dependency on lifecyle events would usually be impl impl("module_2")

+            // This module is only depended on when testing the code testmodOnly("module_3")
         }
     }
 }